 Can you tell us a little about the band’s song writing process?

 YURY: We take our ideas—sounds, riffs, chords progressions, whole songs—to rehearsals, where the band will then destroy them, and build a new thing out of their bits.
-That is an adventure we dig.
+That’s an adventure we dig.